ajwarnick/jQuery.horizontalAccordion/README.md

 __InIt__

-you make it by calling it on what ever you want that has the for of
+you make it by calling it on what ever you want that has the form:

     <div class='section_links'>